Freemium Pricing Strategy: When It Works for SaaS

 4. Can I measure free-to-paid conversion weekly?
 If you cannot track how many free users convert, when they convert, and why, you are flying blind.
 This metric should be on your core dashboard.

 5. Can I reverse this decision?
-Removing a free tier after launch creates backlash.
+Removing freemium pricing after launch creates backlash.
 If you are uncertain, start with a 14-day free trial instead and add a free tier later once you understand your conversion dynamics.

 If you answered “no” to two or more of these, consider other SaaS pricing models first.
-Freemium is not the default — it is a specific strategy for specific conditions.
+Freemium pricing is not the default, it is a specific strategy for specific conditions.

 Here are the numbers that matter, sourced and dated so you can benchmark honestly.